 ---|---|

-When it comes to tax planning, understanding the implications of the different income tax slabs is crucial.
+When it comes to tax planning, understanding the implications of the different income tax slabs is important.
 With the introduction of a new tax regime in India, taxpayers now have the option to choose between the old and the new regime.
-However, before deciding which tax regime is better for an income of 12 lakhs, it's important to consider other factors, such as home loan tax benefits.
+However, before deciding which tax regime is better for an income of Rs.12 Lakh, it's important to consider other factors, such as Home Loan tax benefits.

-Under the old tax regime, taxpayers can avail of several deductions and exemptions, such as home loan tax benefits, which can help lower their taxable income.
-Home loan tax benefits can include deductions for the principal amount, interest paid, and stamp duty and registration charges.
-Furthermore, taxpayers can also claim a deduction of up to Rs.
-1.5 lakhs on the principal amount under Section 80C of the Income tax Act.
+Under the old tax regime, taxpayers can avail of several deductions and exemptions, such as Home Loan tax benefits, which can help lower their taxable income.
+Home Loan tax benefits can include deductions for the principal amount, interest paid, and stamp duty and registration charges.
+Furthermore, taxpayers can also claim a deduction of up to Rs.1.5 Lakh on the principal amount under Section 80C of the Income Tax Act,1961.

-To determine whether the old or new tax regime is better for an income of 12 lakhs, taxpayers can use an income tax calculator to compare their tax liability under both regimes.
-It's also important to consider factors such as the home loan interest rate and the home loan EMI, as these can affect the taxpayer's cash flow and overall financial planning.
-Ultimately, the decision to choose between the old and new tax regime depends on the taxpayer's individual financial situation and long-term financial goals.
+To determine whether the old or new tax regime is better for an income of Rs.12 Lakh, taxpayers can use an income tax calculator to compare their tax liability under both regimes.
+It is also important to consider factors such as the Home Loan interest rate and the Home Loan EMI, as these can affect the taxpayer's cash flow and overall financial planning.
+Ultimately, the decision to choose between the old and new tax regime depends on the taxpayer's financial situation and long-term financial goals.

 Pros and Cons of New Regime